One of the things that you need to make sure as a webmaster is support for various screen resolutions.

 If you run a CSM or platform like WordPress, you can utilize plugins to create automatic and custom mobile versions of your website.
-You still need to test those resolutions to make sure that the sites display correctly on the devices.
+You still need to test those under different resolutions and device types to make sure that the sites display correctly on the devices.

 Most webmasters do not own all of the devices that they need to support.
 The only available option to test screen resolutions and mobile compatibility is to use emulation.